Nancy Pelosi did utter the words attributed to her about the passage of the Affordable Care Act.

 — Nancy Pelosi (@NancyPelosi) June 20, 2017

 And here's the video cited by Chicks on the Right, of her 2010 remarks:

-As you can see, it’s true that Pelosi did utter these words: “We have to pass the bill so that you can find out what is in it”.
-However, the article leaves out important context, including the next few words of Pelosi's statement: "We have to pass the bill so that you can find out what is in it, away from the fog of the controversy."
+As can be seen, it's true that Pelosi did utter these words: "We have to pass the bill so that you can find out what is in it".
+However, the article left out important context, including the next few words of Pelosi's statement: "We have to pass the bill so that you can find out what is in it, away from the fog of the controversy."

-Like much reporting and commentary surrounding that remark over the past seven years, the Chicks on the Right article also leaves out the remarks made by Pelosi in the lead-up to the now-infamous soundbite.
+Like much reporting and commentary surrounding that remark over the next seven years, the Chicks on the Right article also left out the remarks made by Pelosi in the lead-up to the now-infamous soundbite.

-She was speaking at the National Association of Counties’ annual Legislative Conference on 9 March 2010, in Washington D.C.
-You can find a full transcript of her speech here, but we’ve included some relevant context surrounding her comments on the Affordable Care Act:
+Pelosi was speaking at the National Association of Counties' annual Legislative Conference on 9 March 2010, in Washington D.C.
+A full transcript of her speech can be viewed here, but we've included some relevant context surrounding her comments on the Affordable Care Act:

 Imagine an economy where people could follow their aspirations, where they could be entrepreneurial, where they could take risks professionally because personally their families [sic] health care needs are being met.
 Where they could be self-employed or start a business, not be job-locked in a job because they have health care there, and if they went out on their own it would be unaffordable to them, but especially true, if someone has a child with a pre-existing condition.
 So when we pass our bill, never again will people be denied coverage because they have a pre-existing condition.